nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * It will be bound to `probe(Integer i)`, then `probe(int i)`, then `probe(long i)`, then `probe(int... iA)`.
 * `probe(anInt)` is never bound to `probe(Long l)` neither.
 * It is bound to `probe(int i)`, then `probe(long l)`, then `probe(Integer i)`, `probe(int... iA)`.

+#### Java 5 vs Java 8 vs Java 9 vs Java 11 etc.

+* However, Java 9 onwards, an interface is allowed to have private methods.
+It still cannot have protected methods though.

+#### miscellaneous

+* You can have a method and a field with the same name in a class.